(KMBNOM02) Unit 2: Process of Production Planning and Control

 By managing machine scheduling, line balancing, and loading effectively, organizations can optimize their production processes, improve output, and reduce costs.

-Strategies and Relationship between Capacity and Loading-Numerical
+Strategies and Relationship between Capacity and Loading

 The concepts of capacity and loading are fundamental to managing production effectively.
 In simple terms: